Wally Rhines

-Walden C. “Wally” Rhines (born November 11, 1946) is an American engineer and businessman.
-Rhines is President and CEO of Cornami, Inc., a fabless semiconductor company focused on fully homomorphic encryption.
-Previously, he was President and CEO of Mentor Graphics, a Siemens Business for 23 years and Executive VP of the Semiconductor Group of Texas Instruments for 21 years.
+Walden C. "Wally" Rhines (born November 11, 1946) is an American engineer and businessman.
+He is the president and CEO of Cornami, Inc., a fabless semiconductor company focused on fully homomorphic encryption.
+Previously, he was the president and CEO of Mentor Graphics, a Siemens Business for 23 years and Executive VP of the Semiconductor Group of Texas Instruments for 21 years.
 Rhines was named overall CEO of the Year by Portland Business Journal in 2012 and Oregon Technology Executive of the Year by the Technology Association of Oregon in 2003.
 He was named an IEEE Fellow in 2017.

 Early life and education

 Rhines was born in Pittsburgh, Pennsylvania.
-His father, Frederick N. Rhines, was the Alcoa professor of light metals at the Carnegie Institute of Technology from 1946-1959 and founder of the department of materials science and engineering at the University of Florida, from which he retired in 1978; today the department is housed in Frederick N. Rhines Hall.
-Rhines earned his bachelor of science in engineering (BSE) from the University of Michigan in 1968 and his master’s degree and Ph.D. in materials science and engineering from Stanford University in 1970 and 1972, respectively.
+His father, Frederick N. Rhines, was the Alcoa professor of light metals at the Carnegie Institute of Technology from 1946 to 1959 and founder of the department of materials science and engineering at the University of Florida, from which he retired in 1978; today the department is housed in Frederick N. Rhines Hall.
+Rhines earned his bachelor of science in engineering (BSE) from the University of Michigan in 1968 and his master's degree and Ph.D. in materials science and engineering from Stanford University in 1970 and 1972, respectively.
 He earned his M.B.A. from Southern Methodist University in 1975.